gaurav-chawla-1/RH-Trading-Bot/README.md

 # ROBINHOOD TRADING BOT
 ====================

-A Python-based automated trading bot for Robinhood that uses RSI (Relative Strength Index) and other technical indicators to make trading decisions.
+A Python-based automated trading bot for Robinhood that uses RSI (Relative Strength Index) and other technical indicators to make trading decisions for both stocks and cryptocurrencies.

-Note: This is a work in progress and is not yet ready for production use and only provides the sample trades in the trades/ directory.
+Note: This is a work in progress and is not yet ready use and only provides the sample trades in the trades/ directory.

 # FEATURES
 --------
-* Automated trading based on RSI (Relative Strength Index)
+* Automated trading for both stocks and cryptocurrencies
 * Two trading strategies: Basic and Advanced
 * Real-time trade logging and tracking
 * Trade history analysis